aws/karpenter-provider-aws/README.md

 This is an early stage, experimental project built with ❤️ and is available as a **developer preview**.
 We're excited you are here - jump in, let us know what you think.
 We welcome contributions.

 ## Getting Started
 We will learn about Karpenter's APIs, look at some sample configurations, and install Karpenter's Controller.
+Alternatively, you can dive right into the [demo](https://github.com/ellistarn/karpenter-aws-demo).

 ### APIs
 Karpenter defines three custom resources to configure autoscaling behavior.